top of page

 Follow our Pinterest page for more patterns and inspriation.

 Chapter coordinators are required to be non-smokers and live in smoke-free homes.
-We ask that our blanketeers do the same.
-Because many of the children who receive our blankets may already compromised immune systems, we must ensure our blankets are free of smoke and chemical odors (including scented detergent, fabric softener, and dryer sheets) mold, mildew, and pet hair.
+We ask that our Blanketeers do the same.
+Because many of the children who receive our blankets may already have compromised immune systems, we must ensure our blankets are free of smoke and chemical odors (including scented detergent, fabric softener, and dryer sheets) mold, mildew, and pet hair.

 What guidelines should we follow for making blankets?